odubno/gauss-naive-bayes/README.md

 ## Bayes Theorem:
 ![Bayes](img/bayes_1.JPG "Bayes" )

+**Posterior Probability:**
+* This is the updated belief given the new data.

 **Class Prior Probability:**
-* This is our Prior Belief
+* This is our Prior Belief.
+The probability of the class it self.

 **Likelihood:**
-* We are using the [Normal Distribution (Gauss)](#normal-pdf) to calculate this.
+* Likelihood is calculated using the [Normal Distribution (Gauss)](#normal-pdf).
 Hence, the name Gauss Naive Bayes.
+We will use the Normal Distribution to calculate the Normal Probability for each feature given a class.
+Likelihood is the product of all Normal Probabilities.

 **Predictor Prior Probability:**
-* Marginal probability of how probable the new evidence is under all possible hypothesis.
-Most Naive Bayes Classifiers do not calculate this.
+* Predictor Prior Probability is the same as Marginal Probability.
+It is the probability of the new data under all possible features.
+It isn't necessary for a Naive Bayes Classifier to calculate this.
 The results do not change or change very little.
 Though we do calculate it here.

 ## Normal PDF Formula: